 Whilst some would say that this is an old school method, if you’ve chosen your accountant wisely, and you’re using them when it matters most, you’re likely to get great value out of having them involved.
 Indeed it’s broadly accepted that an accountant is most valuable when you’re setting up your business.
 They can show you the ropes, explain how to avoid mistakes, and make sure you tick all the right boxes to pay the right amount of tax on time.

 Choosing the right accountant for your business can be a bit of a minefield.
-Read our top tips for finding a good one and then work closely with them to get the most from the relationship.
+Read our for finding a good one and then work closely with them to get the most from the relationship.
 That way you’ll also keep your accountancy bills down too.